 If your job involves driving a commercial vehicle, then you’re probably vigilant about avoiding an accident.
 However, despite your best efforts, it’s entirely possible that an accident will eventually occur, which may have you wondering about who may be at fault in your wreck.

 While workers’ compensation will cover your injuries without consideration of fault, negligence and fault can be key factors in dealing with any third-party lawsuits that may result.
 This can make learning who is at fault in your commercial accident of the utmost importance.
-Read about fault in commercial truck accidents and find out how to win your compensation with the help of a Texas personal injury lawyer.
+Read about fault in commercial truck accidents and find out how to win your compensation with the help of a Texas truck accident lawyer.

 Company Vehicles and Employer Responsibility